1.

 2.

 A 19-year-old male was recently diagnosed with Good risk, Stage IIB (S1) NSGCT.
-Four weeks ago, he underwent an orchiectomy for a right testicular cancer.
+Four weeks ago, he underwent an orchiectomy for a suspicious indurated mass located on his right testicle.
 Pathology revealed that he had a nonseminoma.
-He was referred over to see Medical Oncology.
+He was referred over to see Medical Oncology for further evaluation.

-His post-orchiectomy AFP was 145 ng/ml.
-This was repeated 1 week later and it has increased to 175 ng/ml.
-CT imaging revealed 4 cm mass in the right retroperitoneum.
 He started his first cycle of BEP.
-Bleomycin is being given 30 units weekly.
+Bleomycin is being given at 30 units weekly.
 Three days after finishing his 1st cycle of therapy (Day 1, 8, 15 of bleomycin, and days 1-5 of etoposide and cisplatin), he develops dyspnea and a dry cough.

-Chest imaging confirms pneumonitis from his bleomycin.
-He partially recovers from this episode and comes to see you to discuss initiation of his second cycle of therapy; the plan was to administer BEP x 3 cycles.
+Chest imaging is ordered and confirms pneumonitis.
+This is from exposure to Bleomycin.
+He partially recovers from this episode and comes to see his Medical Oncologist to discuss starting his second cycle of therapy.
+The original plan was to administer BEP x 3 cycles.
 What should be recommended?

 A .
 Give bleomycin at full dose